Jobaer-Ahamed1/Rtype-Datapath-project-in-logisim/README.md

 This repository contains a project for simulating an R-type datapath using Logisim.
 It was developed as part of a Computer Architecture Lab course to demonstrate the core working principles of R-type instructions in a simplified CPU design.

 ### Project Overview
 The R-type datapath is a fundamental part of a CPU architecture, used to execute arithmetic and logical operations.

+#### Tools Used
+This project utilized the following tool for design and simulation:

+Logisim: A free, educational tool for designing and simulating digital logic circuits.
+Version 2.7.1 was used to create and test the R-type datapath.

-This project implements the datapath components, including the connections between:
+## This project implements the datapath components, including the connections between:

 #### ALU (Arithmetic Logic Unit): Performs operations such as addition, subtraction, and bitwise logic.
 #### Register File: Manages input and output registers for operations.
-Control Signals: Direct the flow of data and operations in the datapath.
+#### Control Signals: Direct the flow of data and operations in the datapath.
 Features
 #### Logisim Design: Fully functional R-type datapath simulated in Logisim.
 #### Components Used: